-In 2019, The Department of International Relations at Yerevan State University was awarded funding from the U.S. Embassy to design and launch an initiative to enhance research in American Studies in Armenia and provide students the opportunity to take Master’s level courses in American Studies.
+In 2019, the Faculty of International Relations at Yerevan State University was awarded funding from the U.S. Embassy to design and launch an American Studies Center to enhance research in American Studies in Armenia and provide advanced degrees in American Studies.
 YSU leadership proposed to draw on ASU’s expertise and experience in the interdisciplinary field.
-As well as input into curricular organization, ASU will provide in-person training and orientation to YSU teaching faculty.
+While offering input into curricular organization, ASU is providing in-person training and orientation to YSU teaching faculty in American Studies.

 Although Covid-19 delayed the arrival of the first cohort of YSU faculty members, the Melikian Center welcomed six YSU colleagues in the fall of 2021 for a semester-in-residence as they prepared courses and syllabi for the new degree program in American Studies at YSU.
 The YSU Master’s Degree in American Studies admitted its first cohort of students in the fall 2021 semester.

 U.S. Ambassador to Armenia, the Honorable Lynne M. Tracy, joined Yerevan State University Rector Hovhannes Hovhannisyan and guests in December 2021 at the official opening of the American Studies Center in YSU’s Faculty of International Relations.
 The Center will be home to the new YSU Master’s Degree Program in American Studies, which launched instruction in the fall 2021 semester with ten newly admitted graduate students who have come to the interdisciplinary program with baccalaureate degrees from multiple disciplines in the humanities and social sciences.